pBxr/TagTool_WiZArd/README.md

 - Category is limited to "Places and Locations" (LOC) in this test version

 Threshold:
--You can choose between 0.5, 0.75 and 0.9.
+- You can choose between 0.5, 0.75 and 0.9.
 Recommended threshold is 0.5

 Source format:
 - Plain Text/Markdown (recommended).
 In this case the file will be converted with pandoc into a .md document to get the plain text